beego/beego-doc/docs/en-US/developing/bee/README.md

 ### Command bale

 This command is currently only available to the developer team.
-It is used to compress all static files in to a single binary file so that they do not need to carry static files including js, css, images and views when publishing the project.
+It is used to compress all static files into a single binary file, so that they do not need to carry static files including js, css, images and views when publishing the project.
 Those files will be self-extracting with non-overwrite when the program starts.

 ### Command version